 Though we didn’t survey how people wasted their time at work, CareerBuilder’s 2014 survey of 3,022 full-time private sector employees showed that the top non-work activities included talking on the phone or texting, gossiping, browsing the web, and checking social media.
 However, workers also felt distracted by work-related activities like unproductive meetings and noisy coworkers.

 To limit distractions, some employers block certain sites, prohibit personal calls and cell phones, monitor emails, reduce meetings, and organize the office in an open space layout.
 But if it’s not possible to structure your office this way, there are still many strategies that you can suggest to help your employees stay focused.

 - Set concrete goals of what you are going to get done for the day and allot blocks of time to them.
 This will help you focus on micro-tasks instead of feeling overwhelmed by all that you have to get done.

 - Turn your phone on silent, don’t use iMessage on your computer, and turn off notifications for personal emails to help minimize distractions.

-- Listen to music or white noise to drown out noisy coworkers and help you concentrate.
+- Listen to music or white noise to drown out noisy or toxic coworkers and help you concentrate.

 - Create a shared calendar so people know your schedule and can determine the best time to come ask you questions or collaborate.